ValAnthonyB/6df553fa1bf9ed6f446cc8ecead801fb046389f7c8299e8128a7320debb91324_nyc_bike_demand_forecasting/README.md

 2. Installed `uv` using `pipx install uv`.
 3. Used `uv init` to automatically generate the README.md, pyproject.toml, and config other files.
 4. Switched the environment's Python version from 3.12 to 3.10.18 in the pyproject.toml and .python-version files.
 Ran `uv sync` to ensure that we are using Python 3.10 in the python environment.
-5. I ran `uv add numpy pandas pyarrow scikit-learn lightgbm optuna joblib` to install essential packages.
-I initially used other packages like polars, matplotlib, XGBoost, and Jupyter Lab for exploration.
+5. Ran `uv add numpy pandas pyarrow scikit-learn lightgbm optuna joblib` to install essential packages.
+I initially used other packages like polars, matplotlib, XGBoost, and Jupyter Lab for exploration but these are not needed in `run_pipeline.py`.
 6. Used `uv pip freeze > requirements.txt` to export the requirements.txt file.

 In order to run the pipeline, please use the instructions below: